 A court in Cairo has ordered Egypt's former Interior Minister Habib al-Adly to stand trial next week alongside deposed President Hosni Mubarak.

+Both are charged with ordering the killing of protesters in February, a charge which carries the death penalty.
 Mr Adly, has already been sentenced to 12 years for corruption, appeared in court wearing a blue prison suit.

 For the first time, broadcast live on state TV, Egyptians saw one of the most senior Mubarak-era figures on trial.